spoutop/autoresearch-ANE/README.md

 ```

 ### Step 3: Autonomous Mode
-The original concept of this repository is to let an AI agent (like Claude) continuously modify the `train.py` code, run a 5-minute training experiment, check the validation loss, and either keep the code change (if the loss went down) or revert it—looping autonomously overnight.
+The original concept of this repository is to let an AI agent (like Claude) continuously modify the `train.py` code, run a 5-minute training experiment, check the validation loss and either keep the code change (if the loss went down) or revert it—looping autonomously overnight.

 If you want to run that autonomous loop, authenticate the Claude CLI and run:
 ```bash